sidechained/42cursus/0_libft-docs/libft_cheat_sheet.md

 Delete and free a given node's content using the given function _del_, then free the node.

 __ft_lstclear__ `void ft_lstclear(t_list **lst, void (*del)(void *));`
-Delete and free a given node and it's successors, using the function _del_ and free(3).
-Set pointer to _lst_ to NULL.
+Delete and free a given node and it's successors, using the function _del_ and free(3), setting pointer to _lst_ to NULL.

 __ft_lstiter__ `void ft_lstiter(t_list *lst, void (*f)(void *));`
-Apply the function _f_ to the content of each node of _lst_ 'in place'.
+Apply the function _f_ to the content of each node of _lst_, modifying it 'in place'.

 __ft_lstmap__ `t_list *ft_lstmap(t_list *lst, void *(*f)(void *),void (*del)(void *));`
-Apply the function _f_ to the content of each node of _lst_ (or delete it using function _del_, allocating a new list).
+Apply the function _f_ to the content of each node of _lst_ (or delete it using the function _del_), allocating a new list.